greenplum-db/pxf/README.md

 PXF is an extensible framework that allows a distributed database like Greenplum to query external data files, whose metadata is not managed by the database.
 PXF includes built-in connectors for accessing data that exists inside HDFS files, Hive tables, HBase tables, JDBC-accessible databases and more.
 Users can also create their own connectors to other data storage or processing engines.
-To create these connectors using JAVA plugins, see the PXF API and Reference Guide on GPDB.

 Repository Contents
 ================